Public Media & Federal Funding

 - Local stations leverage each $1 of federal funding to raise nearly $7 from other sources in a highly efficient public-private partnership.

-Here in Nebraska, we invest in local journalism and offer gavel-to-gavel coverage of the state legislature; devote over 200 hours per year to broadcasting local sports; produce shows that elevate and celebrate Nebraska’s music, culture, history and ingenuity; develop excellent education programming to children, parents and educators; and provide life-saving emergency alerts and public safety infrastructure.
+Here in Nebraska, we invest in local journalism and offer gavel-to-gavel coverage of the state legislature; devote over 200 hours per year to broadcasting local sports; produce shows that elevate and celebrate Nebraska’s music, culture, history and ingenuity; develop excellent education programming for children, parents and educators; and provide life-saving emergency alerts and public safety infrastructure.